This post is sponsored by Sprouts Farmers Market. As always, all opinions and recipe are my own.

 Pro tip: Once the cake cools, pop it out of the baking dish.
 Wrap it in plastic wrap.
 Place it in the freezer.

 Make the frostings

 This cake calls for TWO different types of frosting.
+(Please note that we’re got a chocolate ganache and a strawberry cream cheese frosting base.
+We’re not making strawberry buttercream.)
 It’s a little extra, I know, but it’s utterly delightful, so go with me here.

-Store in the fridge until it’s time to ice the cake.
+Store both frostings in the refrigerator until you’re ready to frost the cake.